Ellsworth Land Volcanic Group: Paleoenvironment

 The Toarcian Latady Basin was bracketed between the Ellsworth-Whitmore block, that was located in the Paleopacific along the Marie Byrd Land, Thurston Island, the Antarctic Peninsula and Southern Patagonia, being either islands or a peninsular landmass connected with mainland South America.
 While there is a fit of the main surrounding continents and landmasses, the position of the inlet fragments along the Transantarctic margin of East Antarctica is complex.
 Local sediments where sourced mostly from the Mount Poster Caldera, followed by recycled-orogen materials.
+The Mount Poster Formation rhyodacitic ignimbrites emplaced in an intraplate, a major silicic flare-up within the Chon Aike Province setting in southern Palmer Land, influenced heavily by upper crustal melting, being supply to both the Atoll Nunataks Formation and parts of the Latady Group.

 Local vulcanism was likely dominated by large-volume (Ultra-Plinian) eruptions, providing a potential rhyolitic volcanic source to nearby Transantarctic Area (ex.
 Mawson Formation).
 The Mount Poser layers suggests they were likely deposited within a Volcanic crater, indicated by similar composition, strong bonding, extensive layering, and the presence of faults and dykes around the edges that mark the boundaries of such crater, resembling units recovered in western United States and Alaska, where volcanic activity created similar landscapes.
 The differences seen on the layers might indicate different volcanic events from various centers, possibly forming a series of connected or nested craters.
 The sedimentary layers near the volcanic ones often show signs of heat damage or disturbance by the volcanics: red mudstone next to basaltic flows turns black, and disrupted bedding underlies lava bodies.
 Sedimentary layers mainly consist of well-sorted sandstone and siltstone with ripple patterns, suggesting deposition in freshwater, likely in a lacustrine body with associated subaerial fluvial units.
 Fossil plant remains indicate a terrestrial environment, with conifers dominating and suggesting a preference for volcanic-rich soil.
 Lacustrine layers with volcanic influence are recovered in the connected Cañadón Asfalto Formation.

 Fossil content

 The fossil palaeoassemblage is dominated by plants, suggesting a fully terrestrial or lacustrine setting, without any marine evidence.
 The material is dominated by wood trunks and root horizons.
-The leaf-based macroflora is conifer-dominated and corresponds to genera recovered in the Argentinian Cañadón Asfalto Formation, where cuticular analisis of the same taxa suggests common environmental stress.
+The leaf-based macroflora is conifer-dominated and corresponds to genera recovered in the Argentinian Cañadón Asfalto Formation, where cuticular analysis of the same taxa suggests common environmental stress.
 This fits also with the local foliar remains, that are consistent with growth between eruptive phases.